KeckObservatoryArchive/data-evaluation-and-processing/doc/dev-todo.md

 ##LRIS
-- todo: do we need to compare raw vs idl processed header keywords to see what keywords are added?
-I only see set_wcs adding keywords.
-- todo: JPG creation, see IDL?
+- todo: Improve JPG creation for edge cases.
+See 2019-08-31.
-- issue: lris blue and amplist for get_numamps
-- Issue: Image mean, median, std are not always exact but within one decimal typically so we are calling this good.
+- todo: Update instr_hires to use new jpg creation methods.
+- todo: Do we need to update podict in set_wcs?
 - Issue: IDL code looks to incorrectly use CCDGN01-04 keywords with LRISBLUE.
 LRIS(red) ok.
 Code writes CCDGN00 to header but not to metadata.
 And it does not write CCDGN04 to header and puts null val in metadata.
 We are mimicing this behavior.
 We could fix by added a CCDGN00 keyword (same for CCDRN01-04)
+- issue: In order to mimic IDL behavior in image stats, we are not subtracting 1 from AMPLOC.
+This means read images will have null values for IM01MN02 and IM02MN04 in metadata but header will have these values.
 - Issue: SIG2NOIS keyword off a bit, but we have decided to get rid of this keyword entirely anyway so not debugging for now.
 Need to ask IPAC to remove.
-- bug fix: satVal changed to 65535 and that seems to fix the problem of NPIXSAT, but idl code has logic where it adds 32786 to image values and checks for >= 65535.
-Not sure if this data wraps around or not as it would in python with uint16.
-- bug fix: set_npixsat and set_wcs also needed fix in loop which was skipping last entension
-- issue: In order to mimic IDL behavior in image stats, we are not subtracting 1 from AMPLOC.
-This means read images will have null values for IM01MN02 and IM02MN04 in metadata but header will have these values.
 - NOTE: IDL has instances of adding 32768 to image before calling image stats.
 This is an IDL issue, not needed in python.
 - NOTE: IDL division is integer division and you need '//' in python3 to mimic.
 - NOTE: IDL array indexing is inclusive while python is not.  ie idl image[4:8, 2:4] == python image[4:9, 2:5]
 - NOTE: Elysia fixed bug in IDL code was incorrectly not truncating the wavelength range bc the dichroic wavelength is in nanometers and the wavelength range is in angstroms.
-- add ofname
+- NOTE: Added metadata.compare_extended_headers() in order to validate set_wcs code
+- NOTE: Added a util to metadata.py to compare extended headers.
+Made a few tweaks to get CRPIX1/2 and CDELT1/2 correct.

 ## HIGH PRIORITY